From manual labour to automation

 The first onboard factory from Optimar was delivered more than 50 years ago to the factory trawler John Longva.
 Since then Optimar has delivered processing equipment and solutions to all over the world.

 We are very proud and humble to have been an important part of the transformation that the industry has been through the last decade.
 From being an industry mainly run by manual labor, it is now an automated, effective, safe and profitable industry.
 This transformation has been possible through close collaboration with customers, partners and the cluster at Sunnmøre.

-Over 80 years of experience in total have made Optimar group strong and competent and one of the worlds preferred supplier of automated fish handling equipment.
-Optimar employ in total 425 people located around the world, and is growing by the minute.
+Over 80 years of experience in total have made Optimar group strong and competent, and one of the worlds preferred supplier of automated fish handling equipment.
+Optimar employs approximately 400 people located all around the world, and is growing by the minute.

 Optimar today has its history from different companies joining forces through time.
 Each of the companies with its own unique history.
 Under you can learn more about the history of the different companies and how they all are an important part of Optimar today.

 Peter Stette as

 Our oldest company Peter Stette dates back to 1929, located at Stette in Skodje.
 The founder Peter Stette was known under the name the "Stette welder" and had his daily work with welding and repairs of equipment to the farming industry.

 Since 1970 the company became an important deliverer to the fishing industry in Norway, and later on to the global market.
 They were known for their flexibility and customer focus.
 Highly qualified employees and focus on product development have been the key to success for Peter Stette AS.

 In 1990 the company sold the majority of shares to external investors, and investors took over the management.
 This was not a success and after a tough time the company was reduced to only 4 employees, and in 1994 the Stette family bought the company back.